TRPG0/ArchipelagoULTRAKILL/README.md

 First, download and install the Archipelago mod with r2modman, or manually by extracting the contents of the zip file into the `plugins` folder.
 If you decide to install manually, you will also need to install [PluginConfigurator](https://github.com/eternalUnion/UKPluginConfigurator).

+Optionally, you can also download [NoTutorial](https://github.com/TRPG0/UK-NoTutorial) to avoid accidentally entering the tutorial when making new save files.

 *Note that only one player in the multiworld will need to complete steps 1-5.*

 1. Download and install [Archipelago](https://github.com/ArchipelagoMW/Archipelago/releases).